 - Be selective with your coupon partners.
 Research coupon websites before accepting them into an affiliate program.
 To ensure relevance, visit each site that applies to your program.
 This could include an applicable category on the site or a prominent section featuring similar types of companies, offers, or products.

 - Have the right oversight in place.
 Experienced in-house managers or specialized third-party firms should oversee your team’s coupon partners.
-An effective in-house manager should work closely with the coupon site counterpart and use multi-attribution models to discern what’s converting the most viewers into buyers.
+An effective in-house manager should work closely with the coupon site counterpart and use multi-touch attribution models to discern what’s converting the most viewers into buyers.
 New customer acquisition and incrementality should be key focal points.

 - Get serious about compliance.
 Affiliate managers must be clear about permissible behavior by coupon sites.
 Common hot buttons include trademark bidding, promotion of expired offers, promotion of nonexistent offers (e.g., “save up to 40 percent”), and forced-click tactics.
 To monitor coupon sites, check your larger partners’ pages weekly to ensure alignment.